padideee/MetaRLBO/README.md

 Next, try to run `pip install -r requirements.txt`.

-You will likely run into issues with some packages -- for those packages, you need to install via `conda`:
+You will likely run into issues with some packages -- for those packages, you need to install via `conda`.
+Here are some examples:
 ```
 conda install cloudpickle
 conda install urllib3
 ```

 After fixing those `pip install -r requirements.txt` should work.
+Alternatively, you can try to install the packages individually and if there are any errors with the existing packages, you can run `conda install packagename`.